 Everything girls do in Girl Scouting is designed to help them grow into an incredible G.I.R.L.— Go-getter, Innovator, Risk-taker, and Leader, and the Fall Product Program is no different!
-The Fall Product Program is the first opportunity for girls to earn funds for the upcoming Girl Scout year, and more funds means more programs and events, more excitement, and more learning!
-But girls get more than just funding out of this program; they practice and develop five skills vital to their success in school, relationships, communities, and their future careers: goal setting, decision making, people skills, money management, and business ethics.
-And as with any other skill building, practice makes perfect, so the Fall Product Program is an ideal opportunity for girls to learn and practice these 5 skills.
-Here’s how to get the most skill-building out of your fall product season:
+The Fall Product Program is an important part of the Community Service piece of the Essential Girl Scout Experience and provides the opportunity and equity for girls to power their entire Girl Scout experience.
+Girls not only learn the importance of online marketing and entrepreneurship, but also practice and develop five skills vital to their success in school, relationships, communities, and their future careers: goal setting, decision making, people skills, money management, and business ethics.
+Here’s how to get the most skill-building out of your fall product season.

 Pro Tip: Want more practice budgeting for a lofty goal?
 Cadettes can earn the Financing My Dreams badge by reviewing cost and budget techniques through researching a dream vacation, planning for a future career, learning about philanthropy for causes they care about, or pricing out their dream home.